lchristmann/waffle-dashboard/docs/CUSTOM-WAFFLE-DASHBOARD-GUIDE.md

 ### On your PC

-First, create a private repository in your Docker image registry.
+First, create two private repositories (for the two Docker Images built below) in your Docker image registry.

 ```shell
 docker login